gizatechxyz/orion/docs/apis/numbers/fixed-point/README.md

 # Fixed Point

 {% hint style="info" %}
-This library has been modified from [cubit](https://github.com/influenceth/cubit) library by [influenceth](https://github.com/influenceth) and adjusted to match with Q8.23 fixed point.
+This library has been modified from [cubit](https://github.com/influenceth/cubit) library by [influenceth](https://github.com/influenceth) and adjusted to match with Q8.23 and Q16.16 fixed point.
 {% endhint %}

 ```rust
 use orion::numbers::fixed_point;
 ```

-This API provides basic some operations for signed fixed point Q8.23 numbers.
+This API provides basic some operations for signed fixed point Q8.23 and Q16.16 numbers.
 Fixed point numbers are represented as a struct `FixedType` with a magnitude and a sign.

 The magnitude represents the absolute value of the number, and the sign indicates whether the number is positive or negative.